Activist Training Seminars

 However, training can be difficult to coordinate, it may require resources (esp. money) outside of the reach of some groups, and to be most effective it requires participation and interaction between trainer and trainees.
 Considering the cost and time that goes into planning these, a rule of thumb is to have 60-100 attendees, possibly 200 if it has a broad appeal.
 Not all of these attendees need be from your group!

-Material requirements: I cannot stress enough the importance of a good venue.
+We cannot stress enough the importance of a good venue.
 If you're doing an hour-long training for 15 of your members, a classroom will suffice, but a day-long training with hundreds of attendees requires much more.
-Some will work best if you can have an auditorium or other large room where an organizer can address the crowd, with five or six nearby rooms for breakout sessions.
+Some will work best if you can have an auditorium or other large room where an organizer can address the crowd, with three or four nearby rooms for breakout sessions.
 Since this may mean reserving an entire building, you need to plan far ahead!

 Some trainers will bring binders with materials for attendees.
 Even so, you need to provide them with notebooks or folders with papers and pens.
 The room itself may need chairs with desks, as well as a projector or computer monitors - you can work this out with the organizer, and your school's conference & events office.